Spotlight on... wheat-free

 What are the symptoms of a wheat allergy or intolerance?
-What can you eat and what should you avoid when living wheat-free?
-Our nutritionist explains all and recommends recipes to help you on your way…
+What can you eat and what should you avoid when eating a wheat-free diet?
+Our nutritionist explains all.

 An introduction to wheat

 Wheat (Triticum aestivum) has been the most important staple grain throughout history.
 Thought to have originated in southwest Asia, it has been consumed as a food for more than 10,000 years.
-Wheat is not native to the Western Hemisphere and was introduced here in the late fifteenth century when Columbus came to the New World.
-Wheat accounts for the largest cropland area of any food and is the most common cereal crop grown in the UK.
+Wheat is not native to the western hemisphere, and was introduced here in the late 15th century.
+Wheat accounts for the largest cropland area of any food, and is the most common cereal crop grown in the UK.

 It is used in a variety of products, but its use as flour for bread and baked goods is the most prevalent.
 One of the key reasons why wheat is best suited for bread making in comparison to other grains is its high gluten content.

-Gluten is composed of the two proteins gliadin and glutenin, which are found in many grains (wheat, oats, barley and rye) but is found in greatest quantity in wheat.
-Gluten gives wheat flour elasticity and strength and allows bread to ‘rise’.
-After kneading, gluten traps the carbon dioxide produced by the yeast, resulting in the expansion or ‘rising’ of the dough.
+Gluten is composed of the two proteins gliadin and glutenin, which are found in many grains (including wheat, barley and rye) but is found in greatest quantity in wheat.
+Gluten gives wheat flour elasticity and strength and allows bread to rise.
+After kneading, gluten traps the carbon dioxide produced by the yeast, resulting in the expansion – or rising – of the dough.

 A wheat allergy is an immediate immune system response to a protein in the wheat, which your body mistakenly recognises as dangerous.
-Wheat is a common food allergen, especially in children.
-Common symptoms associated with wheat allergy include chronic gastrointestinal disturbances, infections, asthma, eczema, acne, joint pains, fatigue and migraine.
-Although relatively rare, a wheat allergy could conceivably cause anaphylactic shock.
+Symptoms associated with wheat allergy include chronic gastrointestinal disturbances, infections, asthma, eczema, acne, joint pains, fatigue and migraine.

 Wheat intolerance and sensitivity

-Coeliac disease is a chronic auto-immune disease in which the immune system mistakes gluten as an allergen and causes severe symptoms.
+Coeliac disease is a chronic auto-immune disease in which the immune system mistakenly attacks itself when gluten has been eaten.
+This causes damage to the lining of the gut and means that the body is unable to properly absorb nutrients from food.
 For more information on gluten-free diets and coeliac disease visit Coeliac UK and read our spotlight on – gluten-free guide.

 Things to watch out for